Chris Taylor Player Props: Dodgers vs. Padres

-On Saturday, Chris Taylor (.400 on-base percentage in past 10 games, 102 points above season-long percentage) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 8:40 PM ET.
+Chris Taylor -- with a slugging percentage of .281 in his past 10 games (including no homers) -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Rich Hill on the hill, on August 6 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Padres.
+In his last game he had a hitless performance (0-for-3) against the Padres.

 Chris Taylor Game Info & Props vs. the Padres